joelPuronaho/forest_data_aggregation/README.md

 ### .out files
 - LPJ-GUESS sample outputs

 ## Bugs, future changes etc. "selfnotes"

+- The method to calculate grid cell and intersection areas is subject to change, if a better, more accurate method is found.
 - Country level calculations are currently done based on the grid cell aggregated data.
 This might create some bias and skew the results -> Solve by creating new script that calculates the greater than NUTS-level data straight from cordinate data without grid cell aggregation
 - Some complicated shapes within grid cells might cause inaccuracies (tested with NUTS-area surface area calculation, complicated NUTS-area shapes resulted in wrong surface areas) -> Solve by checking the grid cell areas and intersection areas